sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 Instead, I sat there in the dark, watching the rain streak down the window, my coffee growing cold in a Stanford mug someone had given me a decade ago, feeling only a strange, expanding hollowness.

 The house was silent except for the furnace clicking on somewhere in the family room.
 My wife and daughter were still asleep.
 The sky outside was that flat grey that makes December mornings in Vancouver feel like the world hasn't quite committed to existing yet.

+<span id="beth's-suggestion"></span>
-On my desk: two monitors, a mechanical keyboard worn smooth on the ASDF keys, and a framed photo of Stephen Boyd from my Stanford graduation.
+On my desk: my daughter's drawing of a piano, reminding me of that ninth-grade revelation.
+A mechanical keyboard worn smooth from years of optimization code at Samsung and Amazon.
+A framed photo of Stephen Boyd from my Stanford graduation.
+A small DRAM circuit board from the Samsung's DRAM architecture project that nobody thought mattered.
+A coffee-stained printout of Amazon's Leadership Principles, "Have Backbone; Disagree and Commit" highlighted in yellow.
+And two monitors showing protein structure analysis.

 I had optimized the objective function perfectly.
 The algorithms hummed.
 The revenue graphs climbed.
 Every metric exceeded, every quarterly review triumphant, every stakeholder satisfied.
 I had done exactly what Amazon hired me to do—taken twenty six years of mathematical training, from Seoul Science High School's Mathematics Olympiad rooms through Boyd's legendary Convex Optimization lectures at Stanford, through Samsung's semiconductor fabs where I'd revolutionized DRAM cell design, and applied it all to the vast machinery of digital commerce.